rust-lang/rust/doc/rust.md

   - _crate files_, that end in `.rc` and each define a `crate`.
   - _source files_, that end in `.rs` and each define a `module`.

+> **Note:** The functionality of crate files will be merged into source files in future versions of Rust.
+> The separate processing of crate files, both their grammar and file extension, will be removed.

 The Rust compiler is always invoked with a single input file, and always produces a single output crate.